How to Execute Failed Test Cases in TestNG

 Convert and Execute Selenium Project to TestNG

-If you want to execute DemoA class first, then remove that complete line and add it before DemoB class like this:
+If you want to execute DemoA first, remove its line and add it before DemoB:

 Convert and Execute Selenium Project to TestNG